How Long Does It Take? Your Virtual Event Planning Roadmap

 - Event Platform Design Workshop.
 Brainstorm your event platform design ideas with your partners to determine the look & feel of your meeting, the themes you’d like to get across, and how to translate this look & feel to the platform and virtual experience.
 For example, at LAI Live we offer a Virtual Event Consultation that helps our clients identify the most effective ways to translate their in-person meeting to the virtual arena and the most impactful ways to engage with their audiences through the virtual platform.

 - Platform Construction Phase 1.
-Build out the core elements of your event onto the platform, including the agenda, mains stage, and registration communications.
+Build out the core elements of your event onto the platform, including the agenda, main stage, and registration communications.
 These pieces are integral in the launch of your event and should be tackled first in order to go live with your promotions.

 - Finalize Event Branding Graphic Look & Feel.
 After you’ve brainstormed your look & feel options, select the best fitting one for your event.
 This will determine the design for all of your event elements – conference logo, platform customization, programming graphics, lower-thirds, transitions, slides, and more – so is important to finalize in phase 2 of your event planning.
 See some ways to incorporate graphics in your virtual event.